 At their new facility they would build the first motorized truck in the United States in 1899.
 They followed this up with several small passenger cars.
-By 1907 more than 1,000 people were working at Autocar, pumping out vehicles that were changing the way Americans moved.
-Among the engineering firsts from the company included the first left hand drive vehicle, the first circulating oil system and the first porcelain insulated spark plug.
+By 1907 more than 1,000 people worked at Autocar, pumping out vehicles of all shapes and sizes.
+As a pioneering automobile company, the company’s engineers and designers were no strangers to innovation.
+Among the firsts developed by Autocar personnel were the first left hand drive vehicle, the first circulating oil system and the first porcelain insulated spark plug.
 AC Champion later bought rights to the spark plug design.
-While their cars were proving popular, competition was thick in the early days of automobile manufacturing.
+While their cars proved popular, competition grew thick in the early days of automobile manufacturing.
 The company turned its focus to a niche market, trucks.
-By 1911 Autocar was manufacturing only commercial vehicles, such as large delivery vans, tankers and trucks.
+By 1911 Autocar produced only commercial vehicles, such as large delivery vans, tankers and trucks.

 Autocar in the 1920s & beyond

-Throughout the 1920s and 30s the company led in severe-duty truck production.
+Throughout the 1920s and 30s the company led the market in severe-duty truck production.
 Come WWII they would supply more than 37,000 armored vehicles and people movers to the allied efforts.
 Following the war, in 1953, White Motor Company acquired Autocar.
 It remained a part of White until Volvo acquired the company in 1981.
-The company changed hands again in 2001, when GVW Group LLC acquired it.
+The company changed hands again in 2001 when GVW Group LLC acquired it.
 Autocar is now headquartered in Indiana and continues to manufacture severe duty vehicles, including mobile cranes, concrete pumpers and refuse trucks.
-Autocar No. 1 currently resides at the Smithsonian National Museum of American History.
-Autocar No. 2 has found a home at The Henry Ford.
+Autocar No. 1 currently resides at the Smithsonian National Museum of American History, while Autocar No. 2 has found a home at The Henry Ford.